Child Support Modification Tips

 Document Your Change in Circumstances

 If you can't pay all of your child support because you lost your job or earn less money than before, make a serious effort to find new employment and document your attempts.
-Take care to be completely accurate in stating and detailing all of your household's income.
+If the information in a child support affidavit has changed, you must update it.
+File for unemployment if needed.
+Retain your pay stubs to show the difference in income.
+Gather all your financial information.
+Take care to be completely accurate in stating and detailing all the income you bring to your household.

 File Your Request for Child Support Modification With the Court

 Get Child Support Modification Tips Specific to Your Needs by Talking to a Lawyer

 If you're seeking to lower your child support payments because of a job loss or other unexpected circumstances, you'll need to follow the laws and procedures in your state.
+Get legal help from a professional familiar with family court procedures.
 Start the process of getting a child support modification order by speaking with a child support lawyer in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help